Bluepharma: Business

 Bluepharma has clients in Portugal, France, Germany and in the UK, among others.
-One of Bluepharma's main clients is Bayer to which the Portuguese company produced around 3.5 million units in 2004.
+One of Bluepharma's main clients is Bayer, to which the Portuguese company produced around 3.5 million units in 2004.
 Other clients include pharmaceuticals brands and companies such as Teva, Ivax, Arrow, EG LABO (Stada), Bexal (Hexal), Mepha (Ratiopharm) and Ciclum (Grünenthal).

-Most Bluepharma's employees have academic degrees and many have post-graduate degrees (MSc and PhDs) as well.
+Most Bluepharma's employees have academic degrees, and many have post-graduate degrees (M.Sc. and PhDs) as well.

 Research & Development

 In the R&D area, Bluepharma has research projects in the biotechnology field and is developing generic.